A guide to each of the Hawaiian Islands

 Are you still having that dream about Hawaii?
 The one where you’re at the beach sipping a Mai Tai?
 Hawaii is a rich and beautiful place with unique nuances between each island.
-Read more for a breakdown of what makes each island special, what the individual policies are for COVID and safe travel, and other essential things to keep in mind when picking your destination.
+Read more for a breakdown of what makes each island special and other essential things to keep in mind when picking your destination.

 Known for: Kaua'i is also known as "The Garden Isle" because of the tropical rainforest blanketing most of the land.
 Kaua'i is small at just 25 miles long and 33 miles wide, with roughly 77,000 locals, but represents the land of discovery for Hawaiian culture and the spirit of aloha.
 The iconic island scenery appears as the backdrop to several movies, including Jurassic Park, Raiders of the Lost Ark, Blue Hawaii, and Lilo & Stitch.